bbaransahin/pronuncify/README.md

 The backend uses the [faster-whisper](https://github.com/guillaumekln/faster-whisper) `base.en` model locally.
-If you place your `OPENAI_API_KEY` in a `.env` file in the same directory as `app.py` (typically the project root), the "New Sentence" button will request a fresh practice sentence from the GPT-3.5 API.
-Without the key, sentences are loaded from `static/sentences.txt`.
+If you place your `OPENAI_API_KEY` in a `.env` file in the same directory as `app.py` (typically the project root), the "New Sentence" button will request practice sentences from the GPT-3.5 API instead of the fallback list in `static/sentences.txt`.
-The server requests sentences in batches of 10 to minimize API calls, and any leading numbers are stripped so each practice line is just a plain sentence.
+Sentences are requested in batches of 10 to minimize API usage, and the backend removes any numbering or introductory text so each line is a normal, punctuated English sentence.

 ## Logging